Basics of MRpro and Cartesian reconstructions

 That is why we also included some top-level reconstruction algorithms in MRpro.
 For this whole steps from above,

-object can be created from only the information
+Reconstruction algorithms can be instantiated from only the information in the KData

 object.